WardGauderis/compiler/README.md

  	 - project_<1-6> - *custom tests for each project*
  	    - files prefixed with 'opt' are for optional features
  	    - files prefixed with 'extra' are for extra features (neither required nor optional)
+ 	 - opt-extra - *tests for extra and optional features*

 #### Execution of tests:
  - ./test.sh